 Sector council ratification vote 2024

-We are asking levy payers to vote to ratify new members for our Beef & Lamb, Cereals & Oilseeds, Dairy, and Pork Sector Councils.
+We asked levy payers to vote to ratify new members for our Beef & Lamb, Cereals & Oilseeds, Dairy, and Pork Sector Councils.

 Sector councils represent the voice of levy payers at the heart of AHDB, deciding which programmes of work are needed to support their sectors, as well as recommending the levy rates needed to fund them.

-The candidates to be ratified for each sector are (click on their name to find out more about them):
+The successful candidates ratified for each sector are below (click on their name to find out more about them):

 Cereals & Oilseeds